 If there are crashes, failures or performance issues, you can search through the telemetry data in detail to diagnose the cause.
 And the service sends you emails if there are any changes in the availability and performance of your app.
 Application Insight thus becomes a valuable security tool because it helps with the availability in the confidentiality, integrity, and availability security triad.

-Azure Monitor offers visualization, query, routing, alerting, auto scale, and automation on data both from the Azure infrastructure (Activity Log) and each individual Azure resource (Diagnostic Logs).
+Azure Monitor offers visualization, query, routing, alerting, auto scale, and automation on data both from the Azure subscription (Activity Log) and each individual Azure resource (Resource Logs).
 You can use Azure Monitor to alert you on security-related events that are generated in Azure logs.

 Azure Monitor logs